B o r r o w e d

 "You know 'im?"
 I asked.

 "That man is Jesse's brother, Fred.
 That Fred Powell.
 After that day, he started comin' 'round the alley all the time to eat my food till he and Jesse got into it at the bar over a whore.
-Him comin' up to me in my kitchen askin' me with a big ugly grin on my face if I wanted to come out to the ditches with him to visit with the men out there.
-Said they's waiting for a woman like me!
+Him comin' up to me in my kitchen with a big ugly grin on his face and askin' me if I wanted to come out to the ditches with him to visit with the men out there.
+Said they's waiting for a woman like me to service 'em!
 Him workin' for the man and his chain-gang off the backs of folks like me, he was.
 No, he ain't no better, 'cause I know what he does with them women from the bars!
 He works the alleys with 'em, that's what!!"

 *